AdaFold: Adapting Folding Trajectories of Cloths via Feedback-loop Manipulation: Experimental Results

 \subsection{Semantic Cloth Representation}

 Finally, we assess whether our proposed perception module improves the representation of the cloth.
-Unlike previous sections, now the IoU represents a quantitative description of the cloth state instead of a performance metric.
-We used a subset of the real-world trajectories recorded for the previous evaluations as a dataset, and we manually annotated the mask belonging to the upper or bottom half of the cloth to extract $P^U$ and $P^B$ and compute the ground truth IoU.
+Unlike previous sections, the IoU is used as a quantitative description of the cloth state instead of a performance metric.
+As an evaluation dataset, we used a subset of the real-world trajectories recorded for the previous evaluations.
+We manually annotated the masks belonging to the upper or bottom half of the cloth to extract $P^U$ and $P^B$ to compute the ground truth IoU.
 To compare different state representations, we used the mean absolute error (MAE) computed between the estimated IoU from a specific cloth representation and the ground truth.
-Specifically, we compared the representations with semantic descriptors obtained through our mask selection approach (Ensemble), against those derived from a greedy selection of the highest confidence mask from the VLM (Greedy), and a representation lacking semantic descriptors (No Semantic).
+Specifically, we compared the representations with semantic descriptors obtained through our {\new perception module (AdaFold)}, against a baseline representation lacking semantic descriptors (No Semantic), and a segmentation method derived from a greedy selection of the highest confidence mask from the {\new same VLM used for object segmentation at $t=0$ with prompts ``upper half cloth", ``bottom half cloth" (VLM)}.
 We further integrated the comparison between one and two camera points of view.
 As shown in Table \ref{tab:perception}, our approach always achieved the lowest MAE, with the best performance provided by leveraging the observations from \textit{both} cameras.
-The representation with no semantic information obtained the worst results, confirming the challenges of distinguishing different folded states only relying on the observed points of the cloth.
-While integrating semantic information reduced the MAE, blindly trusting the VLM (Greedy) was still prone to error, as the pre-trained model failed to segment the cloth.
-On the other hand, our simple filtering technique improved the quality of the representation due to a more accurate segmentation, as visualized in Fig. \ref{fig:segmentation_results}.
-These results confirm that our proposed state representation better describes different folded configurations, and our filtering technique provides an accurate segmentation.
+The representation with no semantic information obtained the worst results, confirming the challenges of distinguishing different folded states only relying on the observed points of the cloth. {\new Integrating semantic information from the VLM did not yield good results, as the model always suggested the full cloth as a mask instead of the desired cloth regions.
+Trying to tune the prompts did not provide any improvement.
+In contrast, our method successfully segmented the desired cloth region.
+Fig. \ref{fig:segmentation_results} shows qualitative results of the obtained masks.} These results confirm that augmenting point clouds with semantic descriptors provides a better representation of different folded configurations.